eelgame/idapro-docker/README.md

 ---
 ## Notes
 - Tested with IDA Pro 7.5
-- This was thrown together in a couple of hours since I wanted IDA Pro to work on my linux distro, but I did not have the linux version of IDA Pro.
+- This was thrown together in a couple of hours since I wanted IDA Pro to work on my Linux distro, but I did not have the Linux version of IDA Pro.
 - Other related projects worth looking at:
     - https://github.com/intezer/docker-ida
     - https://github.com/thawsystems/docker-ida